The Database Sherpa Practice Group

 What’s Included in the Practice Group

 This special training community is open only to nonprofit organizations that have completed at least one trek with Database Sherpa.
-Starting in February 2017, this will be a way for you to grow your own database knowledge, learn with (and from!) other nonprofits, and get more ongoing support from Database Sherpa.
+This is a way for you to grow your own database knowledge, learn with (and from!) other nonprofits, and get more ongoing support from Database Sherpa.
 The Practice Group will include:

 - Monthly webinars focused on giving you new practical knowledge to improve your database at this stage of the journey

 - New training resources to make database improvements, help with documentation and training your nonprofit’s staff, and more

 - Office hours and live Q&A with Ashima and the group, giving you the chance to get one-on-one support for your organization’s needs and learn from the database scenarios at other nonprofits